Unit01-TestType/otter/README.md

 about creating custom maps for OpenTTD.
 Unfortunately, I found that many of the methods and tools were overly cumbersom, outdated, or simply no longer available.

-This project was inspired by ideas and concepts from previous attempts of custom map and terrain generation:
+This project was inspired by ideas and concepts from previous attempts at custom map and terrain generation:

 https://www.tt-forums.net/viewtopic.php?t=69007